samieze/INEv/DCEP_Ambrosia/README.md

 ### How to build
+- Before building the project, install the .NET SDK version 5.0.404.
 To build this project, the script `../scripts/build_dotnetcore.sh` needs execution permissions (e.g., using Linux `cd ../scripts` and `chmod +x build_dotnetcore.sh`).
 Afterward, the script must be run from the main directory:

 `cd ../DCEP Ambrosia` and type `./scripts/buildotnet_core.sh`.